avmarks/Calorie-Manager/readme.md

   * MySQL
   * Store foods, recipes and calories
 * ORM Framework
-  * Hibernate ??
+  * Hibernate
 * Dependency Management
   * Maven
 * CSS
   * Bootstrap and jQuery
 * Data Validation
-  * Bootstrap Validator for front
+  * Bootstrap Validator for front end
-* Loggingend
+* Logging
   * Configurable logging using Log4J2.
 In production, only errors will normally be logged, but logging at a debug level can be turned on to facilitate trouble-shooting.
 * Unit Testing
   * JUnit